Shuji522/Ultimate-Windows-Shortcut-Launcher-/README.md

 One-Click Copy: Click any shortcut to instantly copy the keys to your clipboard.

 # 🛠️ How to Install
-Download this file as a ZIP file.
+Download the file as a ZIP file.

 Unzip the folder to a location on your computer.